ariel17/ariel17.github.io/_posts/2018-12-21-lessons-learned-v.md

 - **Pre-mortems are better than post-mortems**: Thinking ahead of time about future problems is better than having to give explanations about why I didn't think in possible failure scenarios.
-- **Trust anyone**: no matter if I have confirmation from external sources, I have to obtain my own confirmations.
+- **Trust no one**: no matter if I have confirmation from external sources, I have to obtain my own confirmations.

 # Links